-Confirm the Contractor's proposed material source is listed on the Approved Products List (APL - Aggregates).
-If a proposed source is not on the APL, the Resident Engineer must contact Materials Division immediately.
+Confirm the Contractor's proposed material source is listed on the Materials Division Approved Rock, Stone & Sand Sources list (Aggregate for Miscellaneous Uses - Approved Sources).
+If a proposed source is not on the Approved Sources list, contact Materials Division to confirm the status of the source/product approval.

 As soon as practical, obtain sufficient samples of the aggregate base material that the Contractor will use to construct the roadway.
 The Residency Lab will perform applicable tests on these materials to determine:

-- Verify the aggregate base material complies with the requirements of Table 703:1 of the Standard Specifications: - o Gradation AASHTO T 27 - Liquid and Plastic Limits AASHTO T 89 and T 90 - Maximum density and optimum moisture (proctor) AASHTO T 180, Method D
+- Verify the proposed source of materials for the aggregate base is on the Materials Division Approved Rock, Stone & Sand Sources list.
+[Document in Template AM5001] - Verify the aggregate base material complies with the requirements of Table 703:1 of the Standard Specifications: - o Gradation AASHTO T 27 - Liquid and Plastic Limits AASHTO T 89 and T 90 - Maximum density and optimum moisture (proctor) AASHTO T 180, Method D